a-kossakowski/breast_cancer_gene_expression_analysis/README.md

 ## Methodologies and Analysis
 **Data Loading and Exploration**: The gene expression data was initially loaded and explored to understand its structure and content.

+### Data Cleaning and Preprocessing:
-**Data Cleaning and Preprocessing**: Gene identifiers were separated from their symbols for clarity.
+- Gene identifiers were separated from their symbols for clarity.
 Sample names were simplified while ensuring differentiation between control and test samples.
-Gene expression values were normalized using the "Counts Per Million" (CPM) method.
+- Gene expression values were normalized using the "Counts Per Million" (CPM) method.

 ### Data Visualization: